tudor-filimon/resemble-mcp/README.md

-# HI!
-This is an MCP server for Resemble AI's services.
+# Resemble AI MCP Server

-## See the following videos of its uses:
+## Hi!
+The following is an implementation of an MCP server to access Resemble AI's resources.
+See the following videos of its uses:
 This server was implemented using the Python SDK.

 ### **list_voices tool:**